Informational Class Visits

 make‐up time cannot be arranged, and if the professor’s own policy permits, students may request a

 make‐up time in the OAS.
-Click here for details.
+Please see the Make-Up Exam Proctoring Services for details.

 The Office of Academic Services (OAS) asks for your assistance in identifying any student-athletes who are experiencing academic difficulty.
 Progress Reports are sent out after the first month of classes each semester.
 You will receive a report with a list of student-athletes that are enrolled in your course(s).
 Please feel free to comment only on those students whose performance or attendance is of concern to you.
 If you have a questions or concerns, please call 401-865-2494 or contact Kaitlyn O’Malley, Assistant Director for Student Athlete Services at firstname.lastname@example.org.